-VOTE BY PHONE: Call ★ ★ Toll Free ★ ★ On a Touch-Tone Telephone 1-877-482-6154
+VOTE BY PHONE: Call \ \ Toll Free \ \ On a Touch-Tone Telephone 1-877-482-6154

-- You will be asked to enter a CONTROL NUMBER which is located in the lower right hand corner of this form. - OPTION A: You are encouraged to review each proposal and select a voting choice before you submit your proxy.
-Please press 0 in order to vote on each proposal separately. - OPTION B: If you prefer not to select a voting choice with respect to each proposal you may press 1 to submit a proxy.
-If you select this option, your shares will be voted in accordance with the recommendations made by the Board of Directors.
+- You will be asked to enter a CONTROL NUMBER which is located in the lower right hand corner of this form. - · You are encouraged to review each proposal and select a voting choice before you submit your proxy.